AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-uberflip-forms.md

 ---
 unique-page-id: 18874749
-description: Adding Marketo Measure Script to Uberflip Forms - Measure - Product Documentation
+description: Adding Marketo Measure Script to Uberflip Forms - Marketo Measure - Product Documentation
 title: Adding Marketo Measure Script to Uberflip Forms
 exl-id: fb123e15-523d-4931-b4c1-705fe49be3d0
 ---
 # Adding Marketo Measure Script to Uberflip Forms {#adding-marketo-measure-script-to-uberflip-forms}

-If you are currently using Uberflip to manage your content, it's important that you take these necessary steps to make sure that Bizible is tracking those form submissions.
+If you are currently using Uberflip to manage your content, it's important that you take these necessary steps to make sure that Marketo Measure is tracking those form submissions.
 Your Success Manager at Uberflip should also be able to assist you with this.

 1. Add this script to Uberflip's Custom Code>HTML section.

    `<script type="text/javascript" src="https://cdn.bizible.com/scripts/bizible.js" async=""></script>`

-1. Ensure this Bizible preamble code fires on both page load and AJAX page change.
+1. Ensure this Marketo Measure preamble code fires on both page load and AJAX page change.
 Do this within the Custom Code>JS section

    `window['Bizible'] = window['Bizible'] || { _queue: [], Push: function (o, p) {this._queue.push({ type: o, data: p }); } };`